Skip to main content Skip to secondary navigation

 Office Hours

-Both faculty advisors and peers advisors will be hosting regular Office Hours sessions.
+Both faculty advisors and peers advisors will host regular Office Hours sessions during the academic year.
 Please view the current OH Schedule here.
 For advising questions, please email us at ugdesign-advising@stanford.edu.
 We’ll be checking messages and responding on a weekly cadence.

 Instructions for Declaring the Design Major